-FILING TIPS:
+TIP W-2 FILING TIPS:

-- Complete and submit a PA Schedule W-2S unless the original Form W-2 is required to be included with your return as described above. - Some original Form W-2 documents cannot be processed by the department's imaging equipment (onion skin paper printed in blue ink, for example) and could delay the processing of a return.
-If possible, submit a photocopy of the Form W-2 on standard size paper instead of the actual Form W-2. - 3.
-If the PA-taxable wages you are reporting are less than the amount reported on your Form W-2, please include a brief explanation of the difference with your return and/or a letter from your employer documenting the difference in taxable amounts. - 4.
-If your employer withholds excess PA personal income tax at your request, include with your return a statement from your employer verifying the rate and amount of tax withheld for the tax year. - 5.
-If you worked outside of Pennsylvania and your employer did not withhold PA personal income tax, your PA wages may be higher or lower than the state wages reported on your Form W-2 in Box 16.
+Submit photocopies of all original Forms W-2 with your return.
+Some original Form W-2 documents cannot be processed by the department's imaging equipment (onion skin paper printed in blue ink, for example) and could delay the processing of a return.
+If possible, submit a photocopy of the Form W-2 on standard size paper instead of the actual Form W-2.

+- 2. If the PA-taxable wages you are reporting are less than the amount reported on your Form W-2, please include a brief explanation of the difference with your return and/or a letter from your employer documenting the difference in taxable amounts. - 3.
+If your employer withholds excess PA personal income tax at your request, include with your return a statement from your employer verifying the rate and amount of tax withheld for the tax year. - 4.
+If you worked outside of Pennsylvania and your employer did not withhold PA personal income tax, your taxable PA wages may be higher or lower than the state wages reported on your Form W-2 in Box 16.
 Amounts paid to you as retirement plan contributions, personal use of company automobile and/or group term life insurance may require additional adjustments to the amount reported to the other state or country.
-See the PIT Guide, Chapter 7 for additional information.

-CAUTION: If you receive distributions of previously taxed contributions from a nonqualified deferred compensation plan, you should complete and include with your return the PA-40 W-2 Reconciliation Worksheet.
+See the PA Personal Income Tax Guide Gross Compensation section for additional information.
+You should also complete the PA-40 W-2 RW, Reconciliation Worksheet. - 5.
+If you are a PA resident and your W-2 includes military pay for active duty outside PA, the amount for active duty pay outside PA is not taxable compensation for PA personal income tax purposes.
+In addition, any military pay earned as a nonresident while on active duty within in PA is not taxable for PA personal income tax purposes.
+Do not include the amounts included in Box 16 of your W-2 for active duty military pay earned outside PA or for nonresident military pay earned in PA in Line 1a of the PA-40.
+If any PA income tax is withheld from the military pay, include the amount of tax withheld on Line 13 of the PA-40.
+Copies of military orders are required to be included with returns as proof of active duty status outside PA.
+See the Military Pay Members of the Armed Forces instructions on Page 41 for more information. - 6.
+If any military pay is earned by a PA resident while on active duty status within PA, the amount is taxable for PA personal income tax purposes.
+Include the amount from Box 16 of your W-2 on Line 1a of the PA-40. - 7.
+If your W-2 includes taxable and nontaxable military pay, include a statement with your return that provides the amounts of taxable and nontaxable military pay and how they were determined.

+PA-40 W-2 RW, Reconciliation Worksheet

+If your W-2 does not contain sufficient information in Boxes 12 and 14 to reconcile the federal and Medicare wages on your W-2 to the amount reported as PA wages, complete and include the PA-40 W-2 RW, Reconciliation Worksheet, with your return.
+The PA-40 W-2 RW, should also be included if you received distributions of previously taxed contributions from a nonqualified deferred compensation plan.
 To obtain the worksheet, use one of the Forms Ordering Services on Page 2.